bendcat8888/_App-AR---Collection-Performance-System/README.md

 ## Notes
 - The app uses SQL stored procedures for report generation.
 - Some features depend on internal network resources (SQL/LDAP), so they may not run outside your environment.

+## License

+Copyright (c) 2026 InnoGen Pharmaceuticals Inc. All rights reserved.

+Author/Maintainer: Benedic Cater

+This software is proprietary and confidential.
+No part of this repository may be copied, modified, published, distributed, or used to create derivative works without prior written permission from InnoGen Pharmaceuticals Inc.

+For internal use only.